cache2k/cache2k/src/site/markdown/design.md

 The API is provided in a separate module.
 This way a clean API is defined and breakages will be avoided.

-## Statistics are not optional, but build in
+## Statistics are but build in, nut optional

 The cache2k implementations have a fixed set of build-in statistics.
 There is no way to switch these on or off.
 The reasons: